 - Cave exploration - visit Musanze cave and natural bridge

 NYUNGWE FOREST NATIONAL PARK

-This 1000 km². jungle in the south of Rwanda is the largest and most ancient Afro-Montane forest remaining in the East & Central Africa, dating back to the last ice age.
-One of Africa's best kept secrets, the forest is interspersed with well marked and maintained trails and boasts 13 rare primate species, the world's largest ever recorded arboreal troop of black/white colobus monkeys, over 300 species of birds and 100 types of orchid.
-Nyungwe Forest and chimpanzee tracking is the ideal compliment to any gorilla safari.
+This 1000 km². jungle in the south of Rwanda is the largest and most ancient Afro-Montane forest remaining in East & Central Africa, dating back to the last ice age.
+One of Africa's best-kept secrets, the forest is interspersed with well-marked and maintained trails and boasts 13 rare primate species, the world's largest ever recorded arboreal troop of black/white colobus monkeys, over 300 species of birds and 100 types of orchid.
+Nyungwe Forest and chimpanzee tracking is the ideal complement to any gorilla safari.

 Size: 970 km2